 - Total length = 22 inches

-Note: The Child’s Size 14 measurements overlap with a Junior size 3, a Misses Petite 2 and fall between a Misses Size 2 and 4.
-However, the Child’s size 14 is designed to fit a child – not an adult.
+A Child’s Size 14 measurements overlap with a Junior size 3, a Misses Petite 2 and fall between a Misses Size 2 and 4.
+However, the Child’s size 14 is designed to fit the body of a child – not an adult.

-In this post, we’ve discussed measurements for children to include shoulder width.
+In this post, we’ve discussed measurements for children to include actual shoulder width.